 For advanced high school and college-age students, plays standard symphonic repertoire.
 Studies major works such as Shostakovich Symphony No. 5, Mahler Symphony No. 1, Rachmaninoff Symphony No. 2, Revueltas’ Sensemayà, Gershwin’s Rhapsody in Blue, the Debussy Nocturnes, Respighi Pines of Rome, Rimsky-Korsakov’s Scheherazade, Bernstein’s On the Waterfront, and many works by contemporary composers.
 Its members are drawn from a wide geographical area and enjoy the enrichment and challenge of performing with other serious and dedicated musicians under the leadership of Music Director Randal Swiggum.

-Under the direction of David Anderson, Philharmonia is a high-intermediate level full orchestra for middle and high school players, performing challenging repertoire, while refining orchestral technique.
+Under the direction of Anthony Krempa, Philharmonia is a high-intermediate level full orchestra for middle and high school players, performing challenging repertoire, while refining orchestral technique.
 Recent repertoire includes Beethoven Symphony No. 5, Hanson Symphony No 2 “Romantic,” Chabrier Espana, Bernstein Candide Overture, Copland Billy the Kid, and Capriccio Espagnol of Rimsky-Korsakov.